End of Windows 10 Support Looming? Don't Worry, 0patch Will Keep You Secure For Years To Come!

 If you qualify, Microsoft will happily sell you Extended Security Updates (ESU) , which means another year, two or even three of security fixes for Windows 10 - just like they have done before with Windows 7, Server 2008 and Server 2012.

-At this moment, pricing for ESU is only known for commercial and educational organizations, while consumer pricing will be revealed at a later time.
+Extended Security Updates will be available to consumers for one year only (until October 2026) for the price of $30.
 Educational organizations will have it cheap - just $7 for three years -, while commercial organizations are looking at spending some serious money: $61 for the first year, $122 for the second year and $244 for the third year of security updates, totaling in $427 for every Windows 10 computer in three years.

 Opting for Extended Security Updates will keep you on the familiar monthly "update + reboot" cycle and it will only cost you $4 million if you have 10k computers in your network.